kiron0/unreach/reports/CONFIG_FILE_SUPPORT.md

 2. Use proper glob syntax (`*`, `**`, `?`)
 3. Test patterns with simple examples first
 4. Check path separators (use `/` for cross-platform compatibility)

+### Configuration Validation Errors

+If you see validation errors:

+1. Check the error message for the specific field that's invalid
+2. Ensure arrays contain only strings
+3. Ensure objects are properly structured
+4. Ensure boolean values are `true` or `false` (not strings)
+5. Use `--no-config` to temporarily ignore the config file

 ### Entry Points Not Working